opendevshop/devshop/README.md

 This project contains the four things needed to build a DevShop:

 1. install.sh
   A bash script to go from zero to DevShop.
-All you need is a new Ubuntu 12.04 server and this script.
+All you need is a new server and this script.

 2. devshop.make
   The makefile used to build a DevShop instance.
 It does NOT include itself as